 Raspberries should be kept in the refrigerator.
 They will usually last a few days in the refrigerator, and up to one year in the freezer.
 See: How to Freeze Raspberries.

-Perfect for summer, spring, 4th of July, Valentine’s Day, Easter and chocolate & raspberry lovers!
-Other berries could be substituted for the raspberries.
-Awesome with a scoop of ice cream on top with some hot fudge!
+- Perfect for summer, spring, 4th of July, Valentine's Day, Easter and chocolate & raspberry lovers!
+Awesome with a scoop of ice cream on top with some hot fudge and ice cream!

 Razzle-Dazzle Raspberry Brownies